Leander-s/drone/README.md

 Both pico seem to be stuck on read to make this happen.
 Need to sync better somehow.

 TODO:
+FIX THE CONTROLS FINALLY

+actual OpenGL implementation
+    - depth buffer to get actual sides instead of lines
+    - better model
+    - maybe some lighting to get a sense of the orientation

 transmissions per second needs to be averaged and updated every second or something so its actually readable

 make FloatBytes something other than a union.
 Union is too breakable.